Brand Measurement Case Studies

 Increasing Reach to New Audiences

-Right-sized retargeting and retention spend (diminishing returns) and reallocated into campaigns designed to reach new people who don't know the brand yet.
-More top-of-funnel reach, less recycling the same audience.
+Marathon surfaced diminishing returns in retargeting and retention spend, giving the team confidence to reallocate into campaigns designed to reach new people who did not know the brand yet.

 Brand-Centric Creative Across the Whole Funnel

-Creative that reinforces who the brand is at every stage — not generic direct response ads that could have come from any brand.
+The team used Marathon to evaluate creative that reinforced who the brand is at every stage — not generic direct response ads that could have come from any brand.

-Launched systematic brand campaigns held accountable by contribution margin, brand searches, and new customer revenue — not in-platform ROAS.
-Weekly measurement from day one, with clear thresholds for scaling.
+Brand campaigns were held accountable by contribution margin, brand searches, and new customer revenue — not in-platform ROAS.
+Weekly Marathon measurement created clear thresholds for scaling.

 Same budget, better allocation.
-The top-of-funnel brand-building campaigns replaced the least efficient DR dollars — not supplemented them.
-And because these are performance brand-building campaigns, the returns don’t stop when the ad does.
-They compound through brand searches and baseline revenue that no direct response campaign can build.
+Marathon measurement showed where top-of-funnel brand-building campaigns could replace the least efficient DR dollars — not supplement them.
+The returns compound through brand searches and baseline revenue that no direct response campaign can build.

 Weekly Contribution Margin $